Andrey532/CompDashBack/README.md

      ```

 5. **Starting the database:**
-   - If you are using Docker, start the database:
+   - Docker, start the database:
      ```
      docker-compose up -d
      ```